JDevJ1/dotfiles/README.md

 Install a nerd font for the shell theme to be displayed correctly

+### Additional tools

+Note that this also contains some tools like homebrew or fastfetch that have to be installed afterwards if not present

 ## Installation

 First, check out the dotfiles repo in your $HOME directory using git